Preserving fruit the old ways: bottling, jam-making, pickling and wrapping

 Although my mother never had enough garden fruit to make jam or chutney, it was common among households with larger gardens.
 I don't remember trying the results in the war, probably because they were not given away freely to anyone outside the family.

-However, I have tried both since.
+However, I have tried making both in my early adult life.
 The problems with jam-making are how difficult it is without specialist equipment to get a set which is not too solid or too liquid and how easily mould seems to get into the jars.
 During wartime there was the added problem of sugar being rationed.
 Women saved their sugar for jam making, but just imagine the disappointment if months of sugar ration was wasted if the jam didn't work properly!

 The problem with my chutney making was that the family preferred the bought jars.
-In the shortages of the war, of course, they would have had to put up with it or go without.
+In the shortages of the war, of course, they would have had to put up with it or go without, but the war was long-gone when I had my children.

 Storing apples and tomatoes in brown paper